zachariaswik/FE405_Project/diagrams/sequenceDiagrams/generateStats.md

 Question:
-1. There is some algorithm running in ReportingService - SHOULD I show this, or should I add another layer saying something like "StatsComputing" like below.
+1. There is some algorithm running in ReportingService - should I show this, or should I add another layer saying something like ComputeStats below.

 ```mermaid